pranjiz/MATLAB_LEARNINGS/README.md

 # MATLAB_LEARNINGS

-This Repository contains all my learnings from the MATLAB course,which will be updated here.
+This Repository contains all my learnings from the MATLAB course, which will be updated here.